cdbk/cursor-defa/CONTRIBUTING.md

-# Contributing to Cursor Development Rules Collection
+# Contributing to Cursor DEF-A Development Framework

 Thank you for your interest in contributing to this project!
 This document provides guidelines for contributing.